 It’s hard for experts to label MBCT as traditional or holistic.
 The reason is that it incorporates the best of both worlds.

 At its core, cognitive behavioral therapy is traditional psychotherapy.
 However, mindfulness therapy often uses holistic healing practices.
 Meditation therapy and yoga therapy, which are a big part of mindfulness therapy, are holistic services.

 Which one does MBCT belong to?
 In general, it’s best to just classify MBCT as a type of therapy that makes use of both.
 Fortunately, mixing holistic and traditional services gives people the best chance of recovery.

-Three Major Goals of MBCT
+The 3 Major Goals of MBCT

 The main goal of MBCT is to help individuals gain control over their thoughts and emotions, develop emotional resilience, and build healthier habits for dealing with life’s challenges.
 It seeks to do this by helping individuals become more aware of the present moment, cultivate nonjudgmental attitudes towards their thoughts and feelings, and learn how to respond rather than react in difficult situations.

 - To identify and modify unhelpful thought patterns that contribute to depression or anxiety